Fever and Diarrhoea During Teething: What to Do

 Every parent knows that a sick child sleeps differently — sometimes more, sometimes less, and often in patterns that disrupt the family's usual sleep...

-The common cold in a young child generates enormous parental anxiety and is among the most common reasons for GP consultation in the under-5 age group...
+The common cold in a young child generates a lot of parental worry and is one of the top reasons for GP appointments in the under-5s.
+In most cases, t...

 Sepsis is among the most important conditions for parents to know about, not because it is common, but because the window in which action makes a deci...

-Fever causes more parental anxiety than almost any other aspect of childhood illness — and much of that anxiety is based on misunderstandings.
-The tem...
+Fever causes more parental anxiety than almost any other part of childhood illness, and a lot of that anxiety is built on misunderstandings.
+The tempe...